walkercraig/walkercraig/_posts/2020/2020-12-31-for-auld-lang-syne-2020.md

 ---
 layout: post
 tag: [ Letters ]
-title: For Auld Land Syne, 2020
+title: For Auld Lang Syne, 2020
 ---

 Craig updates a previous letter and begins an annual tradition.